vsafonova/Roamlog/README.md

 - Migrate to Next.js for better performance and SEO
 - Implement TypeScript for improved type safety and developer experience
 - Utilize React Context to manage global state and reduce prop drilling
-- Increase use of custom hooks for better code organization and reusability
+- Increase the use of custom hooks for better code organization and reusability
 - Develop a backend for user authentication and cross-device data syncing

 ### Code Quality